 GeneCards Summary for DAXX Gene

 DAXX (Death-Domain Associated Protein) is a Protein Coding gene.
 Diseases associated with DAXX include thalassemias, alpha-.
-Among its related pathways are MAPK signaling pathway and Apoptotic Pathways in Synovial Fibroblasts.
+Among its related pathways are Gene Expression and Integrated Pancreatic Cancer Pathway.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.

 UniProtKB/Swiss-Prot for DAXX Gene